Duanyll/comfyui-openai-api/README.md

 - `numpy` for computation but it is already a dependency of ComfyUI
 - `Pillow` also already used by ComfyUI for image processing

-Thanks to the `base_url` parameter, you can also use this project with other openai compatible servers like vLLM, TGI, etc...
+The default `base_url` parameter targets the official OpenAI API server but by changing it, you can also use this project with other openai compatible servers like vLLM, TGI, etc...

 ## Installation